The-Petot/Machine-Learning/README.md

 |   Malika Putri Rahmawati    |  M318B4KX2392   |  Machine Learning |

 ## Question Answer Generate
 This feature helps you create multiple-choice questions from a given text and provides the correct answers as the answer key.
-Simply input your text, and it will generate well-structured questions along with the corresponding answer key for easy reference.
+Simply input your text, and it will generate well-structured questions along with the corresponding answer key.

 ## Summarization Generate
 This feature takes lengthy texts and condenses them into concise summaries designed to help students learn more efficiently.
-By focusing on the core ideas, it makes studying easier and more effective.
+It makes studying easier and more effective.

 ## Tech Stacks
 ![stacks](https://github.com/user-attachments/assets/45339587-e6be-45d7-b030-b434e11e8aa1)